Skip to main content

 The Smart Station consists of the following main components:

-• Sensor Processing: Handles input from the light sensor (LDR) to detect ambient brightness and trigger playback.
+Handles input from the light sensor (LDR) to detect ambient brightness and trigger actions.

-• Playback Control: Coordinates music playback logic, integrating sensor data and user inputs.
+Coordinates music playback from a connected PC, integrating sensor data and user inputs for volume and track control.

-• Visual Feedback: Drives the RGB LED to indicate system status and provide music-synced visuals.
+Drives an RGB LED to indicate system status and provides music-synced visuals on the OLED Equalizer screen.

 Connections: